 My Redneck Brooder Box

 It feels a lot like spring on my homestead today.
 The sun is shining, temps in the 50s, and a whole bunch of chicks are peeping in the incubator in my dining room.
 Two incubators are humming away on my Grandma’s buffet.
-One has ducklings due in another day or 2, and the first has (at last count) 17 mixed breed chicks hatched and 9 more eggs in the process.
+One has ducklings due in another day or 2, and the first has (at last count) 17 mixed-breed chicks hatched and 9 more eggs in the process.

 Sounds like a ton of fun, right?
 It is, but hatching eggs in an incubator is always a worrisome event for me.
-I worry over keeping the heat and humidity just right.
+I worry about keeping the heat and humidity just right.
 I wonder if I turned the eggs diligently enough to avoid leg deformities in the hatchlings.
-And when they are all hatched and ready to go into a brooder box, I worry over them staying warm enough.
+And when they are all hatched and ready to go into a brooder box, I worry about them staying warm enough.

 Putting Together a Brooder Box

-There are lots of great products on the market for setting up an effective brooder box for your little day old chicks.
+There are lots of great products on the market for setting up an effective brooder box for your little day-old chicks.
 Whether you hatch them yourself or order them through the mail, those little fluffballs need a nice warm box that will keep them safe as they grow.

-I’ve used heat lamps, Brinsea Eco Glow Brooders, and, most recently, my own home assembled Redneck Brooder Box.
+I’ve used heat lamps, Brinsea Eco Glow Brooders, and, most recently, my own home-assembled Redneck Brooder Box.
 The heat lamps make me nervous because they can start a fire if you aren’t careful.
 The Eco Glow Brooder is a great product, but rather pricey.

 The Redneck Brooder Box